Reilly Neill

-Reilly Neill is an American politician from Montana.
-A member of the Democratic Party.
-She is a candidate for Montana's US Senate seat, currently held by Republican Steve Daines.
-Neill served in the Montana House of Representatives for one term, from 2013 to 2015.
+Reilly Neill (born September 7, 1973) is an American politician from Montana.
+A member of the Democratic Party, she served in the Montana House of Representatives for one term, from 2013 to 2015.
+She was a candidate for Montana's Class II Senate seat in 2026.

-She defeated Dan Skattum in the 2012 elections but lost her re-election bid to Republican Debra Lamm in 2014.

 Career

 Neill served briefly as the interim executive director of the Park County Environmental Council in Livingston, Montana in 2015.
 Neill founded and published Livingston Current, a weekly newspaper that covered the arts, entertainment, and culture of Park County, Montana. from 2003 until 2012.
 She also published The Montana Press, a statewide arts and entertainment journal, from 2019 until 2021, which won numerous Society of Professional Journalism awards.

 Montana House of Representatives

 In 2012, Neill defeated Republican Dan Skattum for the state House District 62.
 While in office, she was a member of the Business and Labor Committee and Transportation Committee.
 She was active in climate change issues, succeeded in the Montana Department of Natural Resources and Conservation to consider climate variability and climate change as a number two priority when developing the state's 2014 20-year water plan and introducing legislation to study the effects of climate change on Montana's agricultural sector.